XyLe-GBP/waifu2x-ncnn-vulkan-GUI-Edition/README.md

 However, if your PC is equipped with a powerful GPU, this process can be shortened.
 Upscaling speed is highly dependent on the performance of the GPU.
 The higher the performance of the GPU, the faster the upscaling speed will be.
-It is not recommended to use the CPU's built-in graphics (iGPU).
+We do not recommend using the CPU's built-in graphics (iGPU), but that does not mean it cannot be converted.
+However, if you use the built-in graphics, it may take a lot of time.
-NVIDIA or AMD (RADEON) GPU is preferred.
+For this reason, NVIDIA or AMD (RADEON) GPUs are recommended.

 ---

 ### System Requirements

-<p>OS: Windows 7 or higher 64bit PC (There is no 32-bit exe.)</p>
+OS: Windows 7 or higher 64bit PC.

+**There is no application for 32-bit (x86).
+If you need a 32-bit (x86) version, please build it yourself from the C++ source.**

 ### Recommended